djperrefort/fig-tree/docs/developer_notes/running_tests.md

 ## Function Tests

-Function tests are used to evaluate the functionality of application front-ends by simulating user interactions.
+Function tests are used to evaluate the functionality of application front-ends.
-For Fig-Tree, these tests rely on the Selenium WebDriver to interact with rendered web pages and monitor the resulting behavior.
+These tests use a web driver to interact with rendered web pages and monitor the resulting behavior.
 Tests in this category do **not** cover back end functionality.

-Tests are collectively written under the `fig_tree/tests` directory.
+Function tests are stored in the `fig_tree/tests` directory.
 At first glance, the subdirectory structure is similar to that of the unit tests.
 However, instead of being organized to mimic the structure of individual applications, function tests are organized to reflect the structure of the rendered Fig-Tree website.
-The resulting structures are similar, but not always identical.
+The resulting structures are similar, but not necessarily identical.

-The full set of function tests can be executed using th following command:
+The full set of function tests can be executed using the following command:

 ```bash
 fig-tree-manage test fig_tree/tests